William (1811 Blythe ship): Career

 In October 1819, Smith revisited the South Shetlands, landing on King George Island on 16 October.
-On 24 November, Williams was back at Valparaiso from Monte Video.
+On 24 November, Williams was back at Valparaíso from Monte Video.

 Shirreff chartered William to carry a party consisting of Lieutenant Edward Bransfield, three midshipmen, and a ship's surgeon.
 They arrived in December and surveyed, mapped, and claimed the new lands for Britain.
 Furthermore, on 30 January 1820, Bransfield sighted Davis Coast on the Antarctic Peninsula.
-By mid-April William was back at Valparaiso.
+By mid-April William was back at Valparaíso.

 On 27 April 1821, Williams, Smith, arrived at Rio de Janeiro from the New South Shetlands.
 From there, Williams sailed to Lisbon.
 She sailed from Portsmouth to London on 11 September.